dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2018-11-05-Where-Is-The-Focus-Of-Hindus.md

 header:
      teaser: /assets/images/wiapost/5085-Where-Is-The-Focus-Of-Hindus.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Where Is The Focus Of Hindus?](/assets/images/wiapost/5085-Where-Is-The-Focus-Of-Hindus.jpg)

-## Where Is The Focus Of Hindus?
+# Where Is The Focus Of Hindus?

 Every religion has three main functions
 Inspire the public to believe in god, called Bhakti.